Assignment 3, The Pioneer Plaque

 This is really a design research project.
 It is considerably more open-ended and self-directed than the previous two assignments.
 The goal is to carefully scrutinize the Pioneer 10 plaque, and then to form an opinion around how it can be improved.
 Your redesign may be incremental, or it may be radical.

-Weeks 3: Based on feedback from Week 2, evolve your design.
+Weeks 2: Based on feedback, evolve your design.
 Perhaps it will be useful to have more than one candidate so that you can evaluate these against one another without excessive prejudice.
 In class, we will review the work in groups.

-Week 4: Prepare a final layout for your plaque.
-Keep in mind everything that your group learned in Week 1, and perhaps use these classmates to get feedback on your final decisions.
+Week 3: Prepare a final layout for your plaque.
+Keep in mind everything you learned in Week 1, and use classmates from your Week 2 group to get feedback on your final decisions.
 You will work with Studiolab on campus to lasercut your final work.

 This project is as much about analysis and research as it is about what might immediately register more clearly as graphic design.
 To that end, please keep your analysis and research materials together and bring these together, with your lasercut plaque, to the final review.